 Mobile shopping is way more secure and convenient than having to go to the service provider’s store or site.
-Just use the mobile app provided by the retailer and you can sure of a secure transaction without someone else snooping in on the information.
+Just use the mobile app provided by the retailer and you can be sure of a secure transaction without someone else snooping in on the information.
 It’s even better than using a credit card and in a lot of stores, you’ll be able to find the option of paying through mobile apps.

 11. Don’t Be Afraid To Voice Your Complaints

-Non-delivery/non-payment are two of the most common complains people have about their vendors.
+Non-delivery/non-payment are two of the most common complaints people have about their vendors.
 It’s not always a scam, but a lot of time, it is.
 So if you ever get denied the service you were promised, make sure everyone knows about it so they can’t scam others in the future.
 Even if it was accidental, it will still help them improve the quality of their delivery.
-In case it’s an actual scam, you can report it to Federal Trade Commission, your state’s attorney general, and even the FBI if you feel like.
+In case it’s an actual scam, you can report it to Federal Trade Commission, your state’s attorney general, and even the FBI if you feel like it.

 Note that this is going to work only if you’re in the same country or better yet, the same state as the seller.
 So try to make long-distance bargains this Black Friday and always prefer the deals and discounts that are closer to your home.